-- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs in the past week, while shingles presentations increased.
-The number of shingles and chickenpox presentations to EDs decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs and presentations to EDs decreased in the past week.
+Shingles presentations to sentinel GPs remained stable and presentations to EDs decreased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.